GeopJr/MarketVSX/README.md

 ## Chrome please...

-As you might have noticed, the source uses the proposed standard, `browser`, which chrome refuses to use.
-For that there's a tiny crystal script that will automatically replace any needed info to make it chrome compatitable.
+As you might have noticed, the source uses the proposed standard, `browser`, which chrome refuses to use. ~~For that there's a tiny crystal script that will automatically replace any needed info to make it chrome compatitable.~~
+The extension now checks for the browser dynamically, however the crystal script is still needed to enable the icons in chrome.

 `$ crystal run chromium.cr`